Mandatory Reporting: A Barrier to Accessing Health Care

 - IPVHealth.org: online toolkit for building health setting and domestic violence program partnerships

-- CUES graphic: evidence-based intervention for addressing intimate partner violence in health settings
+- CUES intervention: evidence-based intervention for addressing intimate partner violence in health settings

 - PEARR Tool: Trauma-Informed Approach to Victim Assistance in Health Care Settings